illinia/healthapp/README.md

 ![firebase-stack]

-Many calculating apps are too much complicated.<br>
+Many calculating apps are too much complex.<br>
 This app has simple calculating, profile function and is going to have SNS, Chat functions soon.

 ## Installation